ANONYMOUSx46/Python-ChatBot/README.md

 Bot: Always use multi-factor authentication whenever possible.
 ```

 ---

-## 🔮 Future Improvements

-- Voice input & text-to-speech
-- Web-based version (Flask / FastAPI)
-- Safe terminal command execution
-- Plugin system for tools
-- Packaging as Windows executable

----

-## 📜 License

-This project is open-source and intended for educational and personal portfolio use.

----

 ## 👨‍💻 Author

-Built with passion as a learning and portfolio project to explore **AI, NLP, and intelligent assistant design** in Python.
+Fully built by Myself with passion as a learning and portfolio project to explore **AI, NLP, and intelligent assistant design** in Python.

 ---